davepeck/transmogrifier/README.md

 ## What's this?

-At the end of 2022, [Ian Bicking](https://ianbicking.org) shipped the hilariously weird [Infinite AI Array library](https://ianbicking.org/blog/2023/01/infinite-ai-array.html).
-Ian:

-> Some ideas are dumb enough you just have to try them

-Yup!
-And some dumb ideas are so great that you have to build more dumb things along the same lines.

 `transmogrifier` is a TypeScript library that lets you:

-1. Define a data structure
+1. Define a schema
-2. Call `transmogrify("some unstructured content", myDesiredDataStructure)`
+2. Call `transmogrify("some unstructured content", myDesiredSchema)`
 3. Get data back

 That's... it.